Evan-Hagerty/SP500-VS-Hang-Seng/README.md

   - yFinance

 **Running**
-1. You can launch jupyter notebook through anaconda and open the seng.ipynb file in the
+1. You can launch jupyter notebook through anaconda and open the seng.ipynb file in the SP500 VS Hang Seng folder
-2. or simply click on the sp500 hang seng.ipynb file and it should load through git hub
+2. Or click on the sp500 hang seng.ipynb file and it should load through git hub
-3.